Updated October 2022

 Flight time and duration

-Cebu Pacific offers one direct flight from Dubai to Manila on all days of the week.
+Cebu Pacific offers two direct flights from Dubai to Manila on all days of the week.
 The duration of these flights is about 9 hours 30 minutes.
-Flight number 5J17 is the only flight operating Dubai-Manila route right now.

 The following rules applies to all Cebu Pacific bookings: